-Canaliculitis can be Primary or Secondary.
+Canaliculitis can be primary or secondary.
 Secondary canaliculitis is often seen as a complication of punctal or intercanalicular plug insertion for treatment of dry eye.

 The canaliculi are an important component of the proximal part of the lacrimal drainage system.
 They begin at the lacrimal puncta, and in most patients, converge to form the common canaliculus.
-These canals travel through the eyelids for approximately 8mm.
+These canals travel through the eyelids for approximately 8 millimeters.
 The upper canaliculus is shorter and narrower than the lower, and it has a sharp angulation before merging with the lower canaliculus to form the common canaliculus.
 The lower canaliculus is almost entirely horizontal.

 Canaliculitis is a relatively uncommon disease.
 Studies have demonstrated that it accounts for up to 2% to 4% of lacrimal diseases.
 It can occur at any age ranging from 5 years to 90 years, and the mean age has been estimated to be about 59 years.
 Most studies have found a female preponderance.
 This could be due to hormonal factors which can affect tear production rendering the canaliculus prone to microbial invasion.
 Use of cosmetics and clogging of the canaliculi by cosmetic particles have been postulated in some as a cause.
 Secondary plug-related canaliculitis also is seen more commonly in females, probably because of a larger number of female patients who are treated with plug placement for dry eye symptoms.
 Most studies have found a higher incidence of involvement of the lower canaliculus.

-Canaliculitis can be classified into Primary and Secondary.
+Canaliculitis can be classified into primary and secondary.
 Primary canaliculitis is an inflammation of the lacrimal canaliculus, usually caused by an infection.
 Secondary canaliculitis is an inflammation of the lacrimal canaliculus, secondary to punctal canalicular plug insertion or canalicular intubation.

 A thorough examination is mandatory, and a high index of suspicion is needed to arrive at a correct diagnosis of canaliculitis.
-Historically, the presence of concretions was considered to be a firm evidence of canaliculitis, which was later extended to include pericanalicular inflammation and pouting puncta.
+Historically, the presence of concretions was considered to be firm evidence of canaliculitis, which was later extended to include pericanalicular inflammation and pouting puncta.
 Various studies demonstrate that the most common signs in primary canaliculitis are punctal swelling, eyelid swelling, and discharge or concretions from the punctum.
 Concretions are thought to be an indicator of recurrence and require surgical removal to prevent further attacks.
 Cases of secondary canaliculitis may reveal signs of canalicular inflammation, an inflammatory mass protruding from the punctum, granuloma formation, blood-stained discharge, presence of canaliculitis and dacryoliths, eyelid swelling and erythema.
 Lacrimal irrigation reveals intact patency of the lacrimal system in canaliculitis, even in the presence of canaliculitis.
 Irrigation and probing may help localize a migrated punctal plug in patients with secondary canaliculitis.